ardagnir/pterosaur/README.md

 - If you map another key to /, :, or ? in vim's normal mode, pterosaur won't show you the ex command you are typing until you hit enter.
 - The code to handle multiple windows is hacky.
 If you create multiple windows at the same time, pterosaur might break and lose some of your keys.
 - Mouse support is limited.
 Currently, you can click anywhere in a textbox to move the cursor there in insert mode.
 Eventually, mouse selection will be supported as well.

+##Troubleshooting
+- If you can't enter text in fullvim mode, make sure the vim server is running.
+Type `vim --serverlist` at the commandline.
+You should see a `PTEROSAUR` server.
+- If `:set usevim` doesn't even work in pentadactyl, there's a problem on the pentadactyl side.
+Type `:messages` in pentadactyl and it should tell you the error.

 ##License
 AGPL v3